Intelligent-Instruments-Lab/iil.is/src/routes/news/awards.md

 The Citizen Science jury writes in their general <a href="https://ars.electronica.art/citizenscience/en/jury/">jury statement</a> <b>"Citizen science, a collaborative approach involving volunteers from diverse backgrounds in scientific research, represents a trend and a key paradigm shift in contemporary science.
 At its core, citizen science embodies the democratisation of knowledge.
 Inviting participants from all walks of life to participate in scientific discovery transcends traditional boundaries of expertise, inspires curiosity, catalyses innovation across various disciplines, and empowers communities to actively contribute to our understanding of the world."</b> The Intelligent Instruments Lab could not agree more and we thank all the participants in our workshops, experiments, concerts and open labs as they have been invaluable in shaping the research focus of our project.

+The jury statement on the Intelligent Instruments project is the following: <b>"The Intelligent Instruments project in Iceland (2021-2026) uses music to explore the impact of AI on creativity and society.
+The project addresses important questions about the implications of AI in relation to ethics, technology development and access to technology.
+It involves interdisciplinary collaboration, integrating insights from technology development and humanities.
+It engages citizens via open lab sessions, workshops, and performances, excelling in all aspects.
+Embracing interdisciplinary collaboration and open science practices, it fosters dialogue and shapes policy discussions.
+Feedback mechanisms ensure community input, while innovative approaches enrich the European research landscape."</b>

 <CaptionedImage
     src="news/arselect.png"
     alt="Prix Ars Electronica"